 - Chemical Inbalance

-So far, within California, Transcranial Magnetic Stimulation has been approved for use with treatment resistant depression by Anthem Blue Cross/ Blue Shield, Humana, United Health Care, Healthnet, Tricare and more.
-Please call us for a list of providers.
+Within California* and Oregon, Transcranial Magnetic Stimulation has been approved for use with treatment resistant depression by several insurance providers.
+Insurances that we’re in network with include Optum, Magellan, Anthem Blue Cross, Cigna, Aetna, Regence and Tricare.
+We also have single case agreements with MHN.
+Please call us for a full list of providers.
 We would be happy to help check with your insurance regarding pre-approval.